Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

         // Add a lambda to the JobQueue to handle the newly created socket.
         // Note: A copy of the “iter” is placed in the object “iterator” so we can use
         //       this to extract a reference to the socket object.
-This is thread safe
+This is thread-safe
         //       as iterators to std::map are not invalidated by operations on the map
         //       (as long as the object is not deleted). jobQueue.addJob([&, iterator = iter](){